KIHeartFailure/exampleR_swedehf/README.md

 ## Instructions

 Load the SwedeHF data into your workspace, load("xx/rsdata3xx.RData"), and run the examples.

+Always check if the code generated the required result!

 ## Contact